Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline/tad-calling-algorithms.md

 “robust”, meaning that they are reproducible among different runs; conversely, TAD borders with a score lower than 5 will be considered “weak”, and are likely to be undetectable in replicates or at other resolutions.

+## TADtree (Weinreb et. al (2016))
+TADtree can detect nested hierarchies of TADs based on the empirical observation that within TADs, the enrichment of contacts over background grows linearly with the distance between bins, but at a rate that de- pends on the TAD length.